Heisenberg-Limited Quantum Hamiltonian Learning via Randomly Spread Product-States: Numerical Demonstrations

 In addition to the above, we include a simplified XXZ-type model that serves as a special case to test recovery in the gapless regime.
-This model contains only nearest-neighbor interactions and no local fields.
-Its Hamiltonian is:
+This model contains only nearest-neighbor interactions and no local fields, and its Hamiltonian reads,

 where \(\Delta \sim U(-0.5, 0.5)\) is the anisotropy parameter, sampled independently for each instance.
 This model lacks a spectral gap in the range $|\Delta| \leq 1$ \cite{takahashi1999thermodynamics}.